GHQ AUXILIARY UNITS

 KEY QUOTES ON THEIR FORMATION

-The reasoned conclusion is that the Auxiliary Units were not intended as a long-term national resistance to operate after occupation (the task of SIS) but rather as a short term commando expedient around the coast, to assist regular forces during the anti-invasion campaign.
+The reasoned conclusion is that the Auxiliary Units were not intended as a long-term national resistance to operate after occupation (the task of SIS) but rather as a short term military commando expedient around the coast, to assist regular forces during the anti-invasion campaign.
 Thus, for CO, Colin Gubbins they were 'a bonus, that's all' and for his GSO2, Peter Wilkinson they were not expected to survive 'the first few days of invasion'.

 Laurence Grand, head of Section D, SIS